splunk/public-o11y-docs/_includes/gdi/available-azure.rst

 Add additional services
 ============================================

-If you want to collect data from other Azure services you need to add them as a custom service with via the API using the field `additionalServices`.
+If you want to collect data from other Azure services you need to add them as a custom service in the UI, or with the field `additionalServices` if you're using the API.
 Splunk Observability Cloud syncs resource types that you specify in services and custom services.
 If you add a resource type to both fields, Splunk Observability Cloud ignores the duplication.

 Any resource type you specify as a custom service must meet the following criteria: